 Jazz in the Classroom: Since 1989, the Institute has gone into public schools around the world, introducing millions of young people to jazz and its rich history.
 Jazz in the Classroom provides daily music instruction and instrument training sessions for public school students across the country, including Los Angeles and Washington, DC, along with master classes and assembly programs for tens of thousands of students in urban, rural, and remote areas of the country.
 One hundred percent of students in the instrument training programs graduate from high school and more than 90% go on to college.
 Leading jazz musicians and educators teach and serve as role models, helping students enhance their creativity and self-esteem.

-International Jazz Day: The United Nations and the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated April 30 as International Jazz Day to highlight jazz and its diplomatic role of uniting people in all corners of the globe.
+International Jazz Day: The United Nations and the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated April 30 as International Jazz Day (jazzday.com) to highlight jazz and its diplomatic role of uniting people in all corners of the globe.
 The Institute serves as the lead nonprofit organization charged with planning and promoting this annual worldwide celebration.
 International Jazz Day is recognized on the official calendars of both the United Nations and UNESCO.
 Each year on April 30, universities, libraries, schools, arts centers, organizations of all disciplines, UNESCO and United Nations missions, embassies and government outposts around the world host special events and concerts to honor this revered musical art form that for a century has brought together people of different cultures, religions and nationalities.
 In its inaugural year, International Jazz Day 2012 was celebrated around the world and through major events at New Orleans’ Congo Square – the birthplace of jazz – and the United Nations General Assembly Hall in New York.
-Istanbul, Turkey served as the 2013 Global Host City, and Osaka, Japan was the 2014 Global Host City, presenting master classes, lectures, panel discussions and jam sessions in their respective cities, plus All-Star Global Concerts streamed live around the world.
-In 2014, the captain and crew of the International Space Station delivered a special message recognizing International Jazz Day.
-Paris, France served as the 2015 Global Host City and presented more than 60 education programs across the city plus an All-Star Global Concert from UNESCO World Headquarters.
-For the past three years, International Jazz Day has been celebrated through thousands of programs in all 196 United Nations and UNESCO Member Nations on all seven continents, including Antarctica.
-More than 2.8 billion people were reached through International Jazz Day 2015 education programs, live performances and media coverage.
+Since then, Global Host Cities have included Istanbul (Turkey), Osaka (Japan), Paris (France) and Washington, D.C.
+Havana, Cuba was the 2017 Global Host City, where the Institute presented a full week of jazz education and community engagement programs, culminating on April 30 in an All-Star Global Concert at the Gran Teatro de La Habana.
+For six years, International Jazz Day has been celebrated through thousands of programs in more than 190 United Nations and UNESCO Member Nations on all seven continents, including Antarctica.
+More than 2 billion people are reached every year through International Jazz Day education programs, live performances and media coverage.

 The Blues and Jazz – Two American Classics: The Blues and Jazz (www.thebluesandjazz.org) traces the roots of the blues, its impact on jazz, and its importance to American history and culture.
 Lesson plans for American history and social studies students explain the connections between the blues and jazz from the blues’ inception to today.
 Tens of thousands of public school students in Chicago, Kansas City, Los Angeles, Memphis, New Orleans, Washington, D.C. and across Mississippi have participated in assembly programs and master classes led by renowned blues and jazz musicians including Herbie Hancock, Dee Dee Bridgewater, Alvin “Youngblood” Hart, Chris Thomas King, Keb’ Mo’ and Joe Louis Walker.